-“Beautiful Boy”, directed by Shawn Ku, pictures the ordeal of parents after their young son’s death and moreover their son who committed a mass shooting at his university campus before killing himself.
-While as of now, there are quite a few films on school shooting and such kind of rampage, but this one is more focused on the effects of the aftermath.
+“Beautiful Boy,” directed by Shawn Ku, pictures the ordeal of parents after their young son’s death and moreover their son who committed a mass shooting at his university campus before killing himself.
+While as of now, there are quite a few films on the school shooting and such kinds of rampages, this one is more focused on the effects of the aftermath.

 Bill (Michael Sheen) and Kate (Maria Bello) are a married couple who are too much busy in their own professional life and on the verge of divorce for their own personal preference.
-They have a son Sam (Kyle Gallner) studying in university but having trouble in adjusting to new college environment.
+They have a son Sam (Kyle Gallner) studying at university but having trouble adjusting to a new college environment.